What Is Dry Needling Therapy for Tennis Elbow?

-How Dry Needling Specifically Helps Tennis Elbow
+How Does Dry Needling Therapy for Tennis Elbow Work?

 Dry needling therapy for tennis elbow involves a structured process aimed at alleviating pain and promoting healing.
 Below is a breakdown of the steps involved in your treatment session.